Integrative-Transcriptomics/DamageProfiler/README.md

 Title used for all plots.
 Default: input file name\
 \
 **-yaxis,--yaxis <YAXIS>**\
-Maximal value on y axis.\
+Max value on y axis shown in all plots.\